sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Real-Time Intelligence.md

 - Does my data have a time component that can benefit from the time series-optimized database structure?
 - Do I want the ability to create ad-hoc queries on any field or row without prior optimization?

-The types of industries that benefit from data analysis in Real-Time Analytics is varied.
+The types of industries that benefit from data analysis in Real-Time Intelligence is varied.
 For example: finance, transportation and logistics, smart cities, smart buildings, manufacturing operations, automotive, and oil and gas.

 For Microsoft Fabric, the main items available in Real-Time Intelligence include: